Aleksandar Rakić: Background

 Rakić was born and raised in Vienna, Austria, into a Serb family.
 As a child, he played football.
 However, he was aggressive up to a point where he was expelled from the team.
-As a way to unload his excess energy, Rakić started competing in kickboxing and boxing when he was 13 years old.
-He accumulated over 40 fights prior to transitioning into MMA at the age of 19, as he wanted to incorporate grappling and wrestling into his fighting skills.
+Rakić started training in kickboxing and boxing when he was 12 years old, and had his first fight at 14.
+He accumulated over 40 fights by the time he was 20 years old, when he transitioned to mixed martial arts (MMA) for a new challenge.
+He worked at a hotel to support himself while training.

 Mixed martial arts career

 Early career

 Rakić started his professional MMA career in 2011, competing primarily in the European circuit, and amassed a record of 8–1 before being signed by the UFC in March 2017.